 Side stitches, also known as cramps or side aches, are a common pain for new exercisers.
 Despite being painful, side stitches are not a cause for concern and will go away when you stop exercising.
 To prevent side stitches, don't drink too much water or eat gas-producing foods before exercising.
 This is a common problem for those just starting an exercise program.
 As you get into better shape, your side stitches should subside.
 When you start to feel a cramp, take a long, slow breath as if you are breathing through a straw and then blow out hard.

 Abdominal pain while exercising may be a result of an injury.
 If you pull a muscle or push yourself too hard, your abdomen may feel sore.
 Prevent this by not pushing yourself too hard.
 It is common to feel sore the day after an intense abdominal workout, so try to take a day off between resistance exercises that work your stomach.
 If an exercise hurts, stop doing it and let your body recover.
 You can try different exercises that don't hurt until your abdomen has healed.

 Endometriosis is a chronic disease that happens when a woman's uterus lining grows outside her uterus.
 This leads to pelvic pain and can be serious.
 Pain also occurs with periods, intercourse, bowel movements and urination.
-If you think you are suffering from endometriosis, see your doctor right away.
+If you think you have endometriosis, see your doctor right away.